Our guide to Scandinavian events for 2025

 Hardangervidda is one of Norway's most popular walking and trekking areas, and if you are an active walker we recommend to extend your stay at Finse for more extended walks in the area.

-Overnight in Finse with full board.
+Overnight in Finse with Breakfast and Dinner

 After breakfast, you will pick up your bicycle at Finse and start the cycling trip along the railway construction road (Rallarvegen) to Myrdal and on to Flåm.
 The trip follows a well-maintained gravel road through the Hardangervidda.
 Take your time to enjoy the fabulous scenery, and if you are lucky you might even spot wild reindeer in the area.
 You will pass by the Fagervatn Lake, which is the highest point of Rallarvegen at 1310m.
 In the summertime, a café is run in the Fagernut Dwelling, where you can buy freshly made waffles and coffee.
 Your luggage will be transferred down to Flåm and will be waiting for you at the hotel.